mehstg/GivEnergy/README.md

-# GivEnergy
+# GivNRG
-Python Library for interfacing with the GivEnergy Cloud API
+Third party Python library for interfacing with the GivEnergy Cloud API